-An epic and riveting history of New York City on the edge of disaster--and an anatomy of the politics of austerity that continues to shape the world today
+An epic, riveting history of New York City on the edge of disaster―and an anatomy of the austerity politics that continue to shape the world today

-When the news broke in 1975 that New York City was on the brink of fiscal collapse, few believed it was possible: how could the capital of the financial world go bankrupt?
-And yet the city was billions of dollars--maybe twelve, maybe fourteen, no one even really knew how much--in the red.
-Bankers and politicians alike seized upon the situation as evidence that social liberalism, which New York famously exemplified, was doomed to failure--and promised apocalyptic scenarios if the city didn't fire thousands of workers, freeze wages, and slash social services.
+When the news broke in 1975 that New York City was on the brink of fiscal collapse, few believed it was possible.
+How could the country’s largest metropolis fail?
+How could the capital of the financial world go bankrupt?
+Yet the city was indeed billions of dollars in the red, with no way to pay back its debts.
+Bankers and politicians alike seized upon the situation as evidence that social liberalism, which New York famously exemplified, was unworkable.
+The city had to slash services, freeze wages, and fire thousands of workers, they insisted, or financial apocalypse would ensue.